 4. Delayed App Updates

 Developers also prefer making their App available on AppStore before they are released on Android.
-Here are few popular applications which weren’t available on Android for months after being published on AppStore.
+Here are a few popular applications which weren’t available on Android for months after being published on AppStore.

 - Brawl Stars